-Validators are used to guarantee accuracy of existing issue data or data entered on a transition screen before a transition is performed.
+Validators are used to guarantee accuracy of existing issue data or data entered on a transition screen before a transition is executed.

 Use cases and examples

 |Use case||JWT feature||Workflow function||Use case description||Complexity|

 |Block a transition based on issue links|